Petition for a Stepchild to Come to the U.S.

 Do You Need to Talk to an Immigration Lawyer About Stepchild Immigration?

-If you need help bringing your stepchildren to the United States, give us a call to schedule a free consultation.
+If you need help bringing your stepchildren to the United States, give us a call to schedule a consultation.
 We may be able to help you.
 Many on our legal team have personally been through the immigration process with their own family members.
 This personal experience, combined with our knowledge of immigration law, makes us especially capable and dedicated to helping other families through the process too.

-Are you in need of help from an expert immigration attorney?
+Do you need help from an expert immigration attorney?

 Frequently Asked Questions